- Luke Awtry

 "I just started doing it and people seemed to like it, so I kept doing it," said Lindholm, explaining that she had to listen and take notes on the press conference, anyway, to prepare for the wrap-up with Kinzel.
 She figured, "I might as well tweet it."
 Then "VPR started noticing that other people were noticing.
 They now see it as a thing."

-The "thing" for which Vermonters know Lindholm best — her role as longtime host of VPR's "Vermont Edition" — is coming to an end later this month.
+The "thing" for which Vermonters know Lindholm best — her role as longtime host of VPR's "Vermont Edition" — is coming to an end next month.
 In the past 13 years she has turned the noontime talk show into the station's signature news program by "listening, really listening to the stories of the lives of Vermonters," said John van Hoesen, senior vice president and chief content officer at VPR.

 Approximately 64,000 people tune in to the show each week, according to the latest Nielsen Audio ratings, and thousands more download the podcast.
 "Vermonters have been able to see themselves in Jane," van Hoesen continued.
 "She is the authentic journalist in pursuit of truths that matter to us.
 And she uses her own curiosity, persistence and compassion to get at them."